Joel Eriksson (racing driver): Formula E

 Eriksson tested Formula E machinery for the first time in January 2018, driving for DS Virgin Racing in the 2018 rookie test at Marrakesh.

+Dragon Racing (2021)

 Eriksson was named by Dragon Racing as its official test and reserve driver for the 2019–20 season, taking part in the March 2020 rookie test at Marrakesh.
 He retained the role the following year as the team rebranded as Dragon / Penske Autosport.
 He made his debut in the championship at the 2021 Puebla ePrix, replacing regular driver Nico Müller, who left the team due to several clashing commitments.
 He finished the 2021 season with one point in eight races.

+Envision Racing (2024–)

+2023–24 season

+Eriksson made his first start since the 2021 Berlin ePrix for Envision subbing in for Robin Frijns who had commitments in the World Endurance Championship in the 2024 6 Hours of Spa-Francorchamps for BMW Team WRT at the 2024 Berlin ePrix.
+Eriksson was joined that double-header by Estonian Paul Aron who subbed in for Sébastien Buemi who was also at the 6 Hours of Spa for Toyota GR Racing.

+2025–26 season

+Eriksson was promoted to a full-time race seat for the 2025–26 season with Envision Racing, replacing Robin Frijns and partnering Sébastien Buemi.

 Personal life

 Eriksson is the younger brother of racing driver Jimmy Eriksson, who raced in the 2016 GP2 season.